-Where tubes are to be used in sizes above DN20 for the conveyance of hot water, it may be necessary to provide additional thickness of insulation to achieve acceptable heat losses - see page 48.
+Where tubes are to be used for the conveyance of heated water, it may be necessary to provide additional thickness of insulation to achieve acceptable heat losses - see page 68 and refer to AS/NZS 3500.4.
 Purpose designed insulation should be used where heat loss is critical.

-In localities subject to freezing conditions, additional insulation may be required to prevent water freezing in exposed pipelines - page 48.
+In localities subject to freezing conditions, additional insulation may be required to prevent water freezing in exposed pipelines - page 68.
 On its own, the plastic, on pre-insulated tubes, will not prevent water freezing.